Vernadskian Time: Time for Humanity

 The other problem plaguing the second law, disturbing its repose as a legitimate and useful physical principle (in its proper domain), is the notion that it insists that the universe will become more “disorderly” over time.
 Although Boltzmann did indeed use the word “disorder”29Or rather, the German word Unordnung. in his discussion of entropy, it was in the context of expressing a characteristic of aggregates of gas molecules, of the number of states in which the gas particles could be said to be within a certain range of a given macro-scale condition, such as temperature, pressure, and volume.
 For example, a higher state of temperature allowing a greater diversity of particle motions, was thus a state of higher entropy.
 This use of the word “disorder” applies to aggregates of microscopic particles, moving about and interacting of their own accord.
 It manifestly does not apply to objects on a desk, dirty clothing heaped on the floor, etc. Clothes do not move around in large groups, colliding with each other and imparting kinetic energy according to statistical rules.
 The books in a library do not unshelve themselves and become disorderly at night while the librarians are not supervising them.
 These objects move due to outside causes: people.
 They do not spontaneously move of their own accord towards states characterized by a greater diversity of possible distributions.

 There is no universal commandment that “disorder,” in whatever context anyone might wish to apply the word, increases.
-The second law of thermodynamics, is, as its appellation indicates, a law of thermodynamics: not of biology, society, or clothing.
+The second law of thermodynamics, is, as its name indicates, a law of thermodynamics: not of biology or human society.
+The only legitimate application of the second law to larger-scale processes can be in discussing their thermodynamic changes, based on their component parts.

 The Second Law of Thermodynamics is Not Universal